-We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our school understands the different gender issues that can be prevalent when dealing with child on child abuse.
+We understand the barriers which may prevent a child from reporting abuse and work actively to remove these.
+We use lessons and assemblies to teach children about healthy, positive relationships, how to report concerns, and to help them understand, in an age-appropriate way, what abuse is.
+We aim to provide children with the language to report abuse and to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
 We will never make a child feel ashamed for reporting abuse, nor that they are creating a problem by doing so.
-Our Anti-bullying Policy and Behaviour Policy also reference our school approach to dealing with peer-on-peer abuse.
+We never assume, if abuse is not being reported, that it is not occurring in our school - we are vigilant to signs of abuse and promote a culture of safety and understanding.
+Our Anti-bullying Policy and Relationships and Behaviour Policy also reference our school approach to dealing with peer-on-peer abuse.

-Children missing from education
+Children who are absent from education

 All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
-Our school recognises that a child missing education is a potential indicator of abuse or neglect and we follow the procedures for unauthorised absence and for children missing education.
-It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents/carers and other partners to keep children in school whenever possible.
+Our school recognises that a child missing education is a potential indicator of abuse or neglect, and we follow the procedures for unauthorised absence and for children missing education.
+It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks.
+We believe that early intervention to address absence from school is vital, so we work with parents/carers and other partners to keep children in school and remove any barriers to them accessing their education.

 Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.

 Parents should always inform us of the reason for any absence.
-Where contact is not made. a referral may be made to another appropriate agency (Education Access Team, Social Care or Police).
+Where contact is not made, a referral may be made to another appropriate agency (Education Access Team, Social Care or Police).
 Our school must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.